CoboGlobal/cobo-waas2-python-sdk/docs/TransactionsApi.md

 Call smart contract

 This operation creates a transaction to interact with a smart contract on the blockchain.
 You need to provide details such as the source address, destination address, and the calldata.
 You can specify the fee-related properties to limit the transaction fee.
-A transaction request for tracking is returned upon successful operation.  <Note>Currently, this operation only applies to the transactions from Custodial Wallets (Web3 Wallets), MPC Wallets, or Smart Contract Wallets on the blockchains that have a similar architecture to Ethereum.</Note>  <Info>If you initiate a transaction from a Smart Contract Wallet, a relevant transaction will be triggered from the Delegate to the Cobo Safe's address of the Smart Contract Wallet, with a transfer amount of <code>0</code>.</Info>
+A transaction request for tracking is returned upon successful operation.  <Note>Currently, this operation only applies to the transactions from MPC Wallets or Smart Contract Wallets on the blockchains that have a similar architecture to Ethereum.</Note>  <Info>If you initiate a transaction from a Smart Contract Wallet, a relevant transaction will be triggered from the Delegate to the Cobo Safe's address of the Smart Contract Wallet, with a transfer amount of <code>0</code>.</Info>

 ### Example